Police begin arrests, escalate efforts to end Canada’s ‘Freedom Convoy’

 The protests have been highly organized, with military-style logistic hubs keeping food, fuel and other resources flowing to the encampments, where each block has its own captain and night patrol.
 Volunteers open up their homes and hotel rooms for participants to come for a shower and laundry.

-But while Lich and Barber’s arrests mark a major escalation by law enforcement, their removal may not have a major impact on core protesters camped out in their vehicles, many of whom have told The Post that they do not identify with one specific leader or organizer.
+But while Lich’s and Barber’s arrests mark a major escalation by law enforcement, their removal may not have a major impact on core protesters camped out in their vehicles, many of whom have told The Washington Post that they do not identify with one specific leader or organizer.

-“We are all under the impression we are going to get arrested,” Justin Aiello, 23, a construction worker from Montreal said Thursday.
-“We are okay with that as it's for a good cause.”
+“We are all under the impression we are going to get arrested,” Justin Aiello, 23, a construction worker from Montreal, said Thursday.
+“We are okay with that as it’s for a good cause.”

-Officials have been keen to avoid a repeat of previous weekends, when the crowds swell, particularly because this is a long holiday weekend.
+Officials have been keen to avoid a repeat of previous weekends, when the crowds swelled, particularly because this is a long holiday weekend.

 They have also sought to de-escalate, sighting in part the presence of children among the convoys.

-“If you are heading up to Ottawa … bring bouncy castles or bubble soccer bumpers, consider contributing to the fun!” a Facebook page associated with Freedom Convoy 2022, posted Thursday, as the Children Aid Society of Ottawa warned protesters they could be separated from their children if arrested.
+“If you are heading up to Ottawa … bring bouncy castles or bubble soccer bumpers, consider contributing to the fun!” a Facebook page associated with Freedom Convoy 2022, posted Thursday, as the Children’s Aid Society of Ottawa warned protesters they could be separated from their children if arrested.

 Under the Emergencies Act, bringing a minor to the protests is a criminal offense.